 253 Shawmut Ave., Boston, 617-391-0902, coppaboston.com.

-This month Boston finally received a long-awaited location of a Michelin-rated, vegan pizzeria: Double Zero.
+Boston finally has a long-awaited location of Michelin-rated, vegan pizzeria Double Zero.
 It comes from chef Matthew Kenney, a major name in the plant-based food movement with restaurants across the country.
 Double Zero, named for the gold-standard Italian flour and born out of NYC’s East Village, offers gourmet pies alongside bottles of biodynamic wines, and all the wood-fired, Neapolitan-style selections are made meat- and dairy-free.
 Check out the Bianca pizza, loaded with nut cheeses such as macadamia ricotta, cashew mozzarella, and almond Parmesan, plus pepperoncini and rapin.

 Back in our 2019 Best of Boston issue, we undertook a lengthy, carbohydrate-jammed odyssey to find the number-one slice spot in the city—and it ultimately led us to this Davis Square joint.
 Still a relative newcomer to the scene, Dragon Pizza slays the game by upgrading the neighborhood-pizza-parlor sensibility using the deft touch of established chefs: it was launched by Charlie Redd of the late Redd’s in Rozzie, Redd’s alum Antonio Reyes, and Keenan Langlois, whose resume has included the Sinclair and Publico.
 Peruse the decorative collection of retro audio cassettes while waiting for your slice to heat up; we’re partial to the bacon-topped pie with chili-spiked maple syrup, and the ricotta pizza with house-made red-wine-and-garlic sausage.